Sandeep Naithani: Flag rank

 On promotion to flag rank, Naithani was appointed Assistant Chief of Materiel (Modernisation) at Naval headquarters (NHQ).
 He then moved to the Western Naval Command as the Chief Staff Officer (Technical) to the Flag Officer Commanding-in-Chief Western Naval Command.
 In January 2018, he was appointed Admiral Superintendent of Naval Dockyard (Mumbai).
 Later that year, he was promoted to the rank of Vice Admiral and took over as the Director General Naval Projects, Mumbai.

 For his tenure as Admiral Superintendent of Naval Dockyard Mumbai, Naithani was awarded the Ati Vishisht Seva Medal on 26 January 2019.
 He subsequently was appointed Programme Director of the Advanced Technology Vessel project.
 On 12 June 2019, Naithani took over as the Controller Warship Production & Acquisition (CWP&A) at NHQ, from Vice Admiral S. R. Sarma.

 On 1 June 2021, he was appointed Chief of Materiel, a principal staff officer (PSO) at NHQ.
 He also is the Senior most Technical Officer in the Indian Navy.
+After a two-and-a-half year tenure, he superannuated on 31 December 2023, after handing over to Vice Admiral Kiran Deshmukh.